-The time-limited 100% Personal Loan Guarantee Scheme (PLGS) is fully backed by the Hong Kong Government's 100% financial commitment for loans approved by participating AIs in accordance with the eligibility criteria for PLGS (for more information, see the section entitled "Description of the Issuer - Business Overview - 100% Personal Loan Guarantee Scheme").
-The HKMCI is the scheme administrator of the PLGS and the participating AIs are responsible for conducting customer due diligence and verification of borrower's eligibility using their professional skill, judgement and care.
-Although the HKMCI has in place prudent eligibility criteria for the PLGS, the risk of default by borrowers is dependent on the repayment ability of the borrowers and the quality of underwriting such loans by the participating AIs.
+The time-limited 100% Personal Loan Guarantee Scheme (PLGS) is fully backed by the Hong Kong Government's 100% financial commitment for loans approved by participating AIs in accordance with the eligibility criteria for PLGS (for more information, see the section entitled "Description of the Issuer - Business Overview - 100% Personal Loan Guarantee Scheme") and the application period closed on 30 April 2023.
+The HKMCI is the scheme administrator of the PLGS and the participating AIs were responsible for conducting customer due diligence and verification of borrower's eligibility criteria for the PLGS, the risk of default by borrowers is dependent on the repayment ability of the borrowers and the quality of underwriting such loans by the participating AIs.
 Neither the Issuer nor the HKMCI can offer any assurance as to the effectiveness of the participating AIs' underwriting standards with respect to the loans or the economic conditions which may have an impact on the repayment ability of the relevant borrowers.

-In respect of loans drawn down under the PLGS, the Issuer, with funding provided by the Hong Kong Government, purchases such loans from the participating AIs on a without recourse basis.
-The Hong Kong Government pays, via the HKMCI, a one-off origination fee and ongoing servicing fee to the participating AIs for the origination and servicing of the loans, and reimburses necessary enforcement and debt recovery expenses incurred by the participating AIs on defaulted loans.
+In respect of loans drawn down under the PLGS, the Issuer, with funding provided by the Hong Kong Government, purchased such loans from the participating AIs on a without recourse basis.
+The Hong Kong Government has paid, via the HKMCI, a one-off origination fee and ongoing servicing fee to the participating AIs for the origination and servicing of the loans, and reimburses necessary enforcement and debt recovery expenses incurred by the participating AIs on defaulted loans.
 The Hong Kong Government also pays ongoing administrative fees to the HKMCI for administering the PLGS.
-Neither the Issuer nor the HKMCI can offer any assurance that the Hong Kong Government will not default on its reimbursement obligations.
+Neither the Issuer nor the HKMCI can offer any assurance that the Hong Kong Government will not default on its financial commitment and reimbursement obligations.